TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod/WebList.rst

 ..  literalinclude:: _WebList/_downloadPresets.tsconfig
     :caption: EXT:my_extension/Configuration/page.tsconfig

-This can be manipulated with user TSConfig by adding the :typoscript:`page.` prefix.
-User TSConfig is loaded after page TSConfig, so you can overwrite existing keys or replace the whole list of keys:
+This can be manipulated with user TSconfig by adding the :typoscript:`page.` prefix.
+User TSconfig is loaded after page TSconfig, so you can overwrite existing keys or replace the whole list of keys:

 ..  literalinclude:: _WebList/_downloadPresets.tsconfig